Reviews & Awards for The Unseen Partner

 "We are in deep need of the wisdom that Croft brings us — her profound creative imagination ushers us into powerful experiences of synchronicity and awe.”

 —Naomi Ruth Lowinsky, Jungian analyst and poetry editor of Psychological Perspectives

 "Diane Croft has written a remarkable book.
 She integrates spontaneous unconscious experience with careful psychological research and deeply relevant artistic imagery.
 I recommend it."

 —Thayer Greene, Ph.D., Jungian analyst and faculty member, C.G.
 Jung Institute, Boston

 "The Unseen Partner is an extraordinary book, comparable in many ways to The Red Book of C.G.
 Jung. . . .
 Reading this book and experiencing its embrace was a privilege."
 Review in Quadrant XLVII

 —Jane Selinske, Ed.D., LCSW, NCPsyA-LP, BC-MT, Jungian analyst & President of the Jung Foundation of New York

 Croft has made the unconscious morally responsible through love—truly a heroine’s journey.
 Highly recommended." [read full review here]

 —Amanda Butler, M.S., Jung Society of Utah

 "The Unseen Partner is a poetic delight.
-It's a true expression of the relationship with the deep ground of being that Jung called the Self, and a true expression of the path to creating that relationship.
+It's a true expression of the relationship with the deep ground of being that Jung called the Self.
 I just love the whole book—it's a beautiful testament to the presence of spirit within each one of us."

 —Anne Baring, Jungian analyst and author of The Dream of the Cosmos